GuitarMusashi616/MinMaxPathways/README.md

 ### Requirements:
 - python
-- pygame if using fance ui mode
+- pygame if using fancy ui mode